Roll out the white carpet! Lovely snowdrop walks

 The carpets of white are coming!
 Here are the loveliest places to catch winter snowdrops in Berkshire over the next few weeks.

-First came the snow and now the snowdrops are breaking for cover.
 What’s that coming over the hill?
 Spring!
 Er, okay maybe.
-Nature is rolling out the white carpet – sounding the klaxon for warmer days, freedom and fun.
+Nature is rolling out the white carpet – sounding the klaxon for warmer days and al fresco fun.
 Until then, take a local snowdrop walk.
-Sadly, some gardens are closed because of Covid restrictions, so pop then on your list for next year.

 Cliveden’s snowdrop scene had an upgrade back in 2017 when former head gardener and Amersham based charity TalkBack planted over 36,000 seeds on the grounds.
 The flowers about starting to spring up, with the Long Garden and Blenheim Pavilion promising the best displays.
 Booking is essential.